LennartKeller/datenbanken_app/README.md

 ## Create a collection

 A collection represents a bunch of texts and one or more annotations tasks associated with the texts.
-It is defined by a single JSON file, containing both the configuration of the annotation process, and the data.
+It is defined by a single JSON file containing both the configuration of the annotation process and the data.
 It has the following general format:

-__Note__: Currently only sequence classification is available as task-type.
+__Note__: Currently, only sequence classification is available as task-type.

 ```json
 {